MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 * Enable zone-redundancy on a new Azure Service Bus Premium namespace.
 * [Configure private link][sb-pep] for the Azure Service Bus namespace.
 * Specify at least one IP rule or virtual network rule for the namespace to allow traffic only from the specified IP addresses or subnet of a virtual network.
-Adding a rule will disable the public endpoint.
+Adding a rule disables the public endpoint.

 ### Cache for Redis